Lithgow’s Blast Furnace: Steel, Struggle, and the Lessons That Shaped Workers’ Protection

 When industry was expanding faster than society could protect those who built it, the consequences were carved into coal seams, steelworks, and too many gravestones.

-We stand here now in a different century, with different machines yet the questions remain hauntingly familiar.
+We stand here now in a different century, with different machines yet the questions remain familiar.

 As technology accelerates…As artificial intelligence reshapes work…As psychological injury rises faster than ever recorded…